 Little things, but every opportunity to drive down acquisition friction should be pursued as they all add up.

 Sales funnels have been around forever, but I think the idea of Intent funnels is more relevant.
-Sales funnels tend to be revenue-centric and defined more so around the single idea of acquisition.
+Sales funnels tend to be revenue-centric and defined more so around the single idea of an acquisition.

 Intent funnels take a more holistic approach and try to absorb the actual mindset and motivations of visitors coming to your site, and to get this right you must put yourself in the shoes of each visitor type.